 The "Escuadron Aereo de Pelea 201" (201st Mexican Fighter Squadron) of the Mexican Expeditionary Air Force (Fuerza Aerea Expedicionaria Mexicana) has the honor of being the only military unit that has fought outside of Mexican Republic.

-Mexico joined the allies against the Axis Powers (Germany, Japan and Italy) after May 28, 1942, when German U-boats had attacked and sunk two Mexican ships without warning, even after the declaration of war Mexico would lose 5 more ships.
+Mexico joined the allies against the Axis Powers (Germany, Japan and Italy) after May 28, 1942, when German U-boats had attacked and sunk two Mexican ships without warning.
+After the declaration of war Mexico would lose 5 more ships.

-With Mexico entry in the war, its military benefited from the Lend-lease programs, that helped modernized the Mexican Army, Navy and Air Force.
+With Mexico's entry into the war its military benefited from the Lend-lease programs that helped modernized the Mexican Army, Navy and Air Force.

 But it was in 1944, that the desicion to send a Mexican military unit was made by Presidente General de Div.
 Manuel Avila Camacho, choosing the air force to represent the Mexican Armed forces.

 After a selection process a group of over 300 personnel was formed to be sent to training in the USA, this group was called Grupo de Perfecionamiento Aeronautico under the command of Col. P.A.
 Antonio Cardenas Rodriguez (1905-1969), a veteran flyer who had participated in a Mission of observers in North Africa in 1943.

 When the group arrived in the US, in July 1944, they were sent to diferent parts of the country to be trained by specialists to form a fighter squadron, that was to be equipped with the Thunderbolt fighter-bomber.
 Later they would be reunited at Pocatello AAFB in the state of Idaho.
 But due to severe weather conditions, the training was moved to the state of Texas, in November 1944 where the GPA completed its training on February 23, 1945.